 Snoring is a very common problem.
 Virtually all of us either snore, sleep with someone who snores or knows someone who snores.
 Every family has a snorer who is often the object of many good-natured jokes.
 Yet, for many, snoring is a serious problem.
 It is not only embarrassing but often keeps everyone in the house from getting a good night’s sleep.
 Daytime problems such as fatigue, headache, and poor concentration can be attributed to poor sleep.

-We recommend that nasal obstruction, sinusitis, tonsil disease, and allergies issues are ruled out before analysis and treatment of snoring and sleep apnea.
+We recommend that nasal obstruction, sinusitis, tonsil disease, and allergy issues are ruled out before analysis and treatment of snoring and sleep apnea.

 Treatment Options